HuantWang/SUPERSONIC/AE.md

 ***Notes***:

-Make sure the environment can compiler the Stoke.
-(Following [this instruction](https://github.com/HuantWang/SUPERSONIC/edit/master/INSTALL.md#grpc) to rebuild grpc with gcc v4.9. )
+Following [this instruction](https://github.com/HuantWang/SUPERSONIC/edit/master/INSTALL.md#grpc) to rebuild grpc with **gcc v4.9** as the stoke implementation only works for a particular version of grpc.

+**Choose gcc-4.9**:

 ```shell
 (ss)root@2d2dbe667d18:SUPERSONIC# update-alternatives --config gcc